-These jumpers are used to select the power of the USB ports.
-Selecting +5V_standby will allow you to use a USB device to wake up the system.
+JP4, JP5, JP6, JP8 and JP18 are used to select the power of the USB devices.
+Selecting +5V standby will allow you to use a USB device to wake up the system.

 If you are using the Wake-On-USB Keyboard/Mouse function for 2 USB ports, the +5V_standby power source of your power supply must support $\geq 1.5A$.
 For 3 or more USB ports, the +5V_standby power source of your power supply must support $\geq 2A$.